streamr-dev/streamr-client-python/README.md

 By using this client, you can easily interact with the [Streamr](http://www.streamr.com) API from python environments.
 You can, for example, subscribe to real-time data in Streams, produce new data to Streams, and create new Streams.

-This library is work-in-progress
+This library is work-in-progress.
+Note: this library only supports Python3.

-.
-Note: this library only supports Python3. ### Installation
+### Installation
 This module is test on Python 3.6+

 1. download